Mustafa-Shabbir-Bhavanagarwala/Projects/README.md

 <p>
 <li><h3>
-<a href="./Weather Insights - Analysis & Predictive Modeling for Rain/" >Weather Insights - Analysis & Predictive Modeling for Rain 🔗</a>
+<a href="./Weather Insights - Analysis & Predictive Modeling for Rain/" >Weather Insights: Analysis & Predictive Modeling for Rain 🔗</a>
 </h3></li>
 <ul>
 <li><i>Objective:</i> In this project, rainfall for the next day is predicted with a focus on achieving the best accuracy using Machine Learning.
 Historical weather data which include factors like temperature, evaporation, sunshine, and pressure is used to build the model for the predictions.</li>